 The official Yinnar & District Community Garden Launch is on 18th November 2012, and we hope that as many people as possible will join us as we celebrate what we have achieved to date.

-For further information contact Catheryn Thompson at YinnarCG@telstra.com.
-Please like our facebook page: Yinnar & District Community Garden.
+For further information contact the garden at yinnarcg@gmail.com or at Yinnar & District Community Garden.